kkalininMI/CECscraper/README.md

                 dataBuilder(uiks_urls,  bylevel="level2", typedata = "slow", dnames = TRUE) %>%
                 dataMerger(byrow = TRUE)

-The description of the third webscraping using "fast" method is provided in *Task 3*.
+The description of the third webscraping path using "fast" method is provided in *Task 3*.